jacobjoaquin/protoblock/app/README.md

 Special care is taken to preserve color during the mixing phase.
 The shader takes the original RGB data, converts it to LAB color space, blends the gradients, and then converts the data back to RGB color space.
 This is done to provide a richer color experience for viewers.

-The computation required for mixing in LAB color space is costly, which is why I made the decision to prerender the palette to texture at the start of the sketch.
+The computation required for mixing in LAB color space is costly, which is why I made the decision to prerender the palette to a texture at the start of the sketch.

 ---